-Earlier this year I held a barbecue.
+Earlier this year, I held a barbecue.
 After I finished the last of my grilling, I walked over to a knot of friends on one side of my deck.
 They said, “Jack, we were just talking about happiness and how much unhappiness there seems to be.
 You’re a psychiatrist.
 What do you think is the best way to be happy?”
 I both grimaced inside—I’m sure most of us have faced these types of requests—and I also thought, “Oh well, I’ll play along; I haven’t given thought to happiness in a while.”

 I suppressed my first urge to tell my friends what research shows about happiness and instead, I decided to think this problem aloud with them.
 It went something like this:

 So, just as I can use the concept of sleep hygiene to direct a series of actions to improve my sleep, I can use a version of this concept, “well-being hygiene,” to direct a series of actions to achieve a greater sense of well-being and happiness.
-A couple of more lessons I learned are that usually no one will ask or goad me to get happier—I must do it myself—and that making life better can start today and doesn’t require anyone’s permission or starting with monumental changes in my life.
+A couple of more lessons I learned are that usually no one will ask or goad me to get happier—I must do it myself—and that making life better can start today without anyone’s permission or with monumental changes in my life.

 Thanks,